michaelmeuli/immensekansasii/README.md

 ```
 srun --pty -n 1 -c 6 --time=01:00:00 --mem=16G bash -l
 ```
 Then loading singularity and using the script in the repo to load all the container images to the location where they should be saved.
+The script pull the target location from the `params.config` file

 ```
 module load singularityce